 A north Northumberland surname that very probably originates from Old Bewick near Chillingham in Northumberland and the family certainly have north Northumberland roots.
 It is listed as a Guppy farmers’ surname peculiar to Northumberland.
 The most famous Bewick was of course the Northumberland-born eighteenth century naturalist and engraver, Thomas Bewick.
 The most significant populations of this surname are in North East England and western parts of Cumbria with a significant proportion in North East Scotland, north of Aberdeen.

-Primarily a Midlands surname.
-No evidence of a significant North East distribution despite the place-name Biddlestone in Coquetdale, Northumberland where the surname may fond its origins.
-There are 98 individuals called Biddlestone in Great Britain in the 1881 census with a further 48 with the spelling Biddleston.
+Primarily a midlands surname.
+There is no evidence of a significant North East distribution in 1881, despite the place-name Biddlestone in Coquetdale, where the surname may possibly find its origins.
+There were 98 individuals called Biddlestone in Great Britain in the 1881 census with a further 48 with the spelling Biddleston.
 Staffordshire was the residence of 77 of the first and 22 of the second.
 Most of these were also born in Staffordshire or in neighbouring counties.

 There were 16 Biddlestones in County Durham in 1881 and 3 Biddlestons.
 The surname does not occur in Northumberland in 1881.
-Durham’s 16 Biddlestones in 1881 are a family of nine and a family of seven both living in Sunderland and all born in that town.
-The three Biddlestons in Durham are an ironworker and his family at Consett.
-He is 60 years old and born at Lemington near Newcastle.
+Durham’s 16 Biddlestones in 1881 were a family of nine and a family of seven both living in Sunderland and all born in that town.
+The three Biddlestons in County Durham were an ironworker and his family at Consett.
+He was 60 years old and born at Lemington near Newcastle.

 Primarily a midlands name but originates from Billingham near Stockton-on-Tees in the historic County Durham.
 A John De Billingham is mentioned in the Yorkshire Subsidy Rolls in 1327 and from the 1370s until the 1650s the De Billingham family were owners of the manor of Sidegate and Crook Hall in Durham City.